 Q: What would happen to the employees at the Airport?

 Federal law requires that collective bargaining agreements are honored.
 The City announced a program for Airport employees on September 23, 2019.
 See the FAQs related to the terms of employee program.

 Q: How much money would an agreement with a private airport operator generate for the City?
 Who gets to decide where that money goes?

-The amount of money generated from an agreement would be determined by a number of factors including market and economic conditions.
-Each firm will evaluate this differently, and submit their proposal to the City for consideration.
+The amount of money generated from an agreement would be determined by a number of factors including market and economic conditions; the City will not know how much that will be until it receives proposal during the RFP process.
+Each respondent firm will evaluate this differently, and submit their proposal to the City for consideration.
 The City could receive a lump sum cash payment up front, yearly cash payments for the life of the agreement, or a combination of both.
 The City’s regular legislative process would be followed to determine how any new money would be spent.

 Q: Do taxpayers support the Airport now?